cephdon/sami-javascript-demo/README.md

-# SAMI Sample Javascript App
+# SAMI Sample JavaScript App

+This sample JavaScript app was created to showcase how to manage SAMI's authentication (based on OAuth2), send and receive messages with SAMI's REST APIs and other functionalities.

 ## Installation